dragonflyoss/console/CONTRIBUTING.md

 [PR template](./.github/PULL_REQUEST_TEMPLATE.md) to finish the pull request.

-##  Postman mock server Overview
+##  Postman mock server overview

 In this article, we will see how to import the Swagger API into Postman and use the mock server.

-### What is Postman?
+###  What is a Postman?

 Postman is an API platform for building and using APIs.
 Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.

-## postman mock server step
+###  Postman mock server step

 ### 1. Download Postman
-Download the [app](https://www.postman.com/downloads) to get started with the Postman API Platform.
+Download the [app](https://www.postman.com/downloads) to get started with the Postman API platform.

 ### 2. Import API

-If you need to use mock servers, import [swagger.yaml](https://raw.githubusercontent.com/dragonflyoss/Dragonfly2/main/api/manager/swagger.yaml), Or you can import [examples](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/) according to Postman official website.
+If you need to use a mock server, please import the [swagger.yaml](https://raw.githubusercontent.com/dragonflyoss/Dragonfly2/main/api/manager/swagger.yaml) file of Dragonfly Manager, refer to [importing-and-exporting-data](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/).

-Step 1:import api.
+  Step 1.
+Import API.

 ![](/docs/images/contributing/postman-import.png)

 ![](/docs/images/contributing/postman-import-api.png)

-Step 2:copy to collection.
+  Step 2.
+Copy to collection.

 ![](/docs/images/contributing/postman-copy-collection.png)

 ### 3. Creating a mock from a collection

-Create a mock server under the collection: Select the corresponding collection, click the three dots on the right, click mock collection, Or you can refer to the postman official website  [demo example](https://learning.postman.com/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/ )  to create a simulated server.
+  Step 1.
+Select Favorites in the sidebar.
+More Actions icon Select the More Actions icon next to the collection you want to mock, then choose Mock collection.

 ![](/docs/images/contributing/postman-mock-collection.png)

-Step 1: Supplement the mock server name information and save it.
-Then copy out the mock url.
+  Step 2.
+Supplement the simulated server name information and save it.

 ![](/docs/images/contributing/postman-creat-mock.png)

+  Setp 3.
+Copy mock URL.

 ![](/docs/images/contributing/postman-copy-mockUrl.png)

-Step 2:If the request has been sent, use the mock server directly based on the request.
+  Step 4.
+If a request has already been sent, mock servers can be used based on the request.

  ![](/docs/images/contributing/postman-change-path.png)

-Step 3:If no request has been sent, an instance needs to be created.
+  Step 5:  If no request has been sent, an instance needs to be created.

 ![](/docs/images/contributing/postman-add-example.png)

-Step 4: Modify the name such as signup, modify the response message, and Save Example.
+  Step 6:  Modify the name such as signup, modify the response message, and Save Example.

 ![](/docs/images/contributing/postman-chang-mock-path.png)